 A Math Story

 Every step of the way, the materials pluck strings laid deep in the child’s absorbent mind years prior.
 Materials are auto-didactic, not just to correct errors made as they work with it but also to lead them to the next place of discovery.
-Midway through this year, some of our Upper Elementary children encountered the great reveal within the decanomial square.
-At its diagonal centre, it contains a magnificent secret: the sum of the units of the bissected square divided as a right angled triangle are identical to the sum of the cubed material they are prepared for.
+Midway through the year, some of our students deduced the great reveal hidden within the decanomial square.
+At its diagonal centre, sits a magnificent secret: the sum of the units of the bissected square divided as a right angled triangle are identical to the sum of the cubed material that takes the square into a third dimension.
 This is a cool math fact to be sure but the days the children spent solving it were breathtaking.
 They will remember what they “learned” because they experienced and discovered it, not because they memorized it for a test.
 They worked together to test different theories and approaches.
 They got a little frustrated and in the end, they came together and found a solution.